 In the 1920s, before the Bay Bridge was built, the East Bay had a massive rapid transit system run by two competing companies: the Southern Pacific Railroad and the Key System.
 This is my recreation of what was once there.
 Perfect for your vintage-themed decor!
 I actually made this design because I was deep down a rabbit hole of the history of the San Francisco Bay Area, and I learned that there used to be trains that ran all across Oakland and Berkeley before the Bay Bridge was built.
 It's a vintage map, after a fashion.

-This map was featured on Hoodline.com.
+This map was featured in Atlas Obscura and Hoodline.com.

 - Designed in New York City, printed in Nashville, Tennessee.

 - Printed on satin finish 80# cover stock - 220 GSM.